Judicial Performance Evaluation 2.0

 Most Americans undergo job evaluations, and there is no reason why judges should not do the same.
 Judicial performance evaluation (JPE) processes were first developed in the 1980s and provide a foundation for states to assess the job performance of judges.
-Today, JPE programs continue to focus on the right goal of holding judges accountable for job performance based on politically neutral qualities like impartiality, transparency and consistency rather than their rulings in cases.
+Today, JPE programs continue to focus on the right goal of holding judges accountable to high quality job performance while maintaining judicial independence, by focusing on politically neutral qualities like impartiality, case administration, and clarity of communication rather than specific case outcomes.
 However, updating evaluation methods is essential to keeping JPE relevant and useful.
 Current JPE processes no longer fully capture the experience of modern court users, the needs of modern judges, or the expectations of modern voters.

 IAALS’ multi-year JPE 2.0 project is helping JPE programs update their approaches to reflect modern realities, while remaining accurate, trusted, and relevant.